ncsa/ncsa_system_documentation/docs/source/common/quotas.rst

 - If you exceed the **soft quota**, there is a grace period to reduce the usage below that quota (the default grace period is 7 days, unless otherwise noted for a system).
 - If, after the grace period, you are still exceeding the **soft quota**, you will not be able to write to that filesystem area until you reduce the usage to below the **soft quota**.
 - You are not allowed to exceed the **hard limit** (there is no grace period).
 If you reach it, you won't be able to write to that filesystem area until you reduce the usage to below the limit.

-These rules apply if you reach (or exceed) either the block or file quotas/limits.

 Example Output
 ---------------